-In 2019, telco companies are feeling the pressure to make technology investments while focusing on devising business models to monetize 5G, and other opportunities – and all of these things are driving the telco trends within the industry.
+Telco companies are feeling the pressure to make technology investments while focusing on devising business models to monetize 5G, and other opportunities – and all of these things are driving the telco trends within the industry.

 Once available, 5G will create significant revenue-generating opportunities in the fixed broadband and business-to-business arenas—including smart cities, the connected home, and Internet of Things (IoT).